Markus Lupfer

 Markus Lupfer is a German fashion designer and founder of the eponymous company, based in London, United Kingdom.

 Life and career

 Lupfer was born in Kisslegg, a small town in Southern Germany.
 After attending the University of Trier he moved to the UK to study fashion design at London's University of Westminster.
 Notable alumni include well-known designers such as Vivienne Westwood and Burberry's former chief executive officer Christopher Bailey.

 After graduating from Westminster in 1997 with a first-class honors degree, his final year collection was bought by Koh Samui, a London-based boutique, and sold out within two weeks.

 In 1999, Lupfer made his prêt-à-porter debut at the London Fashion Week.

-Lupfer is known for his unique statement knitwear designs and sequined lip-motif appliqués.
-Vogue.com's Chief Fashion Critic Sarah Mower describes his approach to sequined embroidery as “very clever in making his sequined sweaters an item with a bit of a cult following that draws followers from a surprisingly broad customer base.
-They strike such a great balance between easy and dressed-up and witty and smart – pieces to make people from teenagers to grown-ups smile and feel good in it almost anywhere“.

 Brand

 Lupfer is sold in many high-end retailers worldwide including Harrods, Selfridges, Harvey Nichols, Net-A-Porter, IT Hong Kong, Le Bon Marche Paris, Isetan, Hanwha Galleria, Shopbop, and Tsum.
 The brand launched an e-commerce store in 2014.